-Point where the flue passes through weather surface (Note 1 & 2) Clearances to the flue outlet А At or within 600mm of the ridge At least 600mm above ridge В Elsewhere on the roof (whether pitched or flat) At least 2300mm horizontally from the nearest point on the weather surface (a) at least 100mm above the highest point of interaction of the chimney and weather surface; or (b) at least as high as the ridge С Below (on a pitched roof) or within 2300mm horizontally to open- able rooflight, dormer window, or other opening (Note 3) At least 1000mm above the top as the ridge D Within 2300mm of an adjoining or adjacent building, not beyond the boundary (Note 3) At least 600mm above any part of the adjacent of the building wall Note: 1.
-The weather surface is the building external, such as it's roof tiles or external walls
+Point where the flue passes through weather surface (Note 1 & 2) Clearances to the flue outlet А At or within 600mm of the ridge At least 600mm above ridge В Elsewhere on the roof (whether pitched or flat) At least 2300mm horizontally from the nearest point on the weather surface (a) at least 100mm above the highest point of interaction of the chimney and weather surface; or (b) at least as high as the ridge С Below (on a pitched roof) or within 2300mm horizontally to open- able rooflight, dormer window, or other opening (Note 3) At least 1000mm above the top as the ridge D Within 2300mm of an adjoining or adjacent building, not beyond the boundary (Note 3) At least 600mm above any part of the adjacent of the building wall Note: e weather surface is the building external, such as it's roof tiles or external walls ·

-1. The weather surface is the building external, such as it's roof tiles or external walls.
+1. The weather surface is the building ext

-2. A flat roof has a pitch less the $10^{\circ}$
+2. A flat roof has a pitch less the 10°

-3. The clearance given for A or B, as appropriate, will also apply.

-4. A vertical flue fixed to an outside wall should be treated as equivalent to an inside flue emerging at the nearest edge of the roof
+The clearance given for A or B, as appropriate, will also apply.
+A vertical flue fixed to an outside wall should be treated as equivalent to an inside flue emerging at the nearest edge of the roof